Red Sox Spring Training

 Standing room is plentiful, but it's ticketed.
 Standing room only space is sold in four specific areas: Green Monster, Green Monster Deck, Right Field Picnic Area, and Left Field Deck.
-No standing is permitted in the grandstand's cross aisle, unlike at City of Palms Park.
+No standing is permitted in the grandstand's cross aisle.

 Fans are free to roam the ballpark until they reach the Green Monster, which is restricted to ticket holders until after the 7th inning.
 From the 8th inning on, ushers will let fans into the Monster areas since its concourse is also a direct route to the ballpark's east parking lot.